Eduart80/The-Document-Object-Model/readme.md

 a new card will be created, with the user name, title, and the text.
 The user will be able to create new cards on every click of the submit button.

+User Have the option to delete, and update the text content Delete will remove it from the list of cards, and data on localstorage